 In the 80’s through a series of mergers, C.G.
 Conn Ltd was combined with Slingerland Drum Company, Artley, Scherl & Roth, and several other musical instrument manufacturers and distributors to eventually form United Musical Instruments (UMI).
 In 2002, UMI merged with the Selmer Company to form Conn-Selmer, Inc. and later in 2004 merged with G. Leblanc Corporation.

-12 Month Same As Cash Financing on New Conn Vintage 8D!
+12 Month, 0% Interest Financing on New Conn Vintage 8D!

-Purchase a new Conn Vintage 8D through Kessler & Sons Music using First Mutual Finance and receive special 12 Month Same As Cash financing!
+Purchase a new Conn Vintage 8D through Kessler & Sons Music using First Mutual Finance and receive special 12 Month, 0% Interest Financing!

 Click Here for more information on financing program details and to apply!